gioblu/PJON/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 Binary timing durations are expressed in microseconds.

+### Medium access control
+PJDLR specifies a contention based random multiple access method that supports multi-master communication.
+Collisions can only occur when 2 or more devices start to transmit at the same time because devices can securely detect an ongoing transmission.
+When a collision occurs it can be detected by the receiver because of synchronization loss.
+In multi-master operation the maximum data throughput effectively available is 36.8% of the bandwidth (the same as slotted ALOHA).
+In master-slave operation the maximum data throughput is equal to the bandwidth.

 ### Byte transmission
 PJDLR byte transmission is composed by 10 bits, the first two are called synchronization pad and are used to obtain sampling synchronization.
 The synchronization pad is composed by a logic 1 padding bit shorter than data bits and a logic 0 data bit.
 The following 8 data bits contain information in LSB-first (least significant bit first) order.